Tara Mine

 Broken ore is delivered to one of five underground crushers and reduced in size to less than 150mm before being carried by conveyor to a 3,600t capacity storage bin at the base of the production shaft.
 Skip loading and hoisting are automatic.
 Ore is supplied, at an hourly rate of 570 tonnes, to the surface coarse ore storage building, with a 30,000t capacity, known as the Tepee.
 The concentrates are shipped via Dublin Port to Boliden's smelters in Kokkola, Finland and Odda, Norway and to other smelters throughout Europe.
 Tara Mines is connected by railway to Drogheda via Navan, where daily loads of ore are sent to Dublin Port.

 Due to low zinc prices, production was halted between 2001 and 2003.
 In 2009 production was again threatened as demand for zinc, used to galvanise steel for the car and construction industries, declined sharply due to the slowdown in the global economy.
-Zinc and lead prices maintained their strength throughout 2011 due to continued demand from China and India.
-Ore production from Tara Mines continued strongly throughout 2011.
+The mine was temporarily closed again in July 2023 due low zinc prices and increased energy costs.
+It was reopened at the end of 2024.

 A brand new Autogenous Grinding mill, which replaces large sections of the original crushing and grinding plant, became operational in October 2009.